jeremyrayjewell/fashiondesigner/README.md

 # fashiondesigner
- Site for small fashion brand
+Site for a small fashion brand